acceleratelearning/workflow-container-image-publish/doc-gen/content.md

   workflow_dispatch:
   push:
     # Trigger the workflow on a push to any of the protected branches.
 This is expected to
-    # be from an approve Pull Request
+    # be from an approved Pull Request
     branches:
       - dev
-      - release-*
+      - release
       - main
+      - main-review
 jobs:
   publish-image:
     name: Publish Container Image